mscarpiniti/PyDSBook/README.md

 ## About
 The book introduces the fundamental concepts of Python with applications in data science.
 It offers a compact, self-contained, and accessible collection of methodologies and practical examples designed to support learning.
-The text is intended for undergraduate and graduate students who may not have a prior background in programming.
+The text is intended for undergraduate and graduate students who may not have a prior programming experience.

 ## Python requirements